Lexipol and Police Reform

 Rapid changes are taking place in the way law enforcement agencies and communities approach policing.
 As discussion continues to evolve around the concept of police reform, these changes are often framed as a reaction to police use of force.
 Yet police reform encompasses many complex issues—and the term means different things to different people.
 Communities across the country continue to grapple with achieving better policing outcomes without jeopardizing public safety.

 Lexipol has an important role to play in police reform and shaping a more productive conversation around this important topic.
 Through our products and services, we provide agencies with timely policy updates and training that incorporate police reform legislation and changing best practices.
 But as a group of individuals committed to constitutional policing, our role goes much further.
 By working with thousands of agencies across the country, we develop and share a national perspective on issues of reform.
 We bring together stakeholders.
-And we develop policy, training and wellness resources that can support the goals of reform advocates.
+And we develop policy, training and wellness resources that can support the goals of police reform advocates.

 For the hundreds of professionals Lexipol employs—many of whom are public safety professionals who have served their communities honorably for decades—police reform is not a new development; it’s part of a philosophy of continuous evolution and quality improvement followed since our founding.